m200294/exam_prep_proj/README.md

 One generalized instruction file that lives inside a Claude project.
 It tells Claude exactly how to run each type of study session — exam drills, concept encoding, and progress coaching — across any subject.

 - **General exam-practice skill** — Covers all subjects.
 Generates structured practice questions, allocates marks, diagnoses weak areas, and saves session results automatically.
+- **Deep encoding skill** — Guided concept learning sessions using the Layers of Learning framework (Justin Sung) and Bloom's Revised Taxonomy.
+Not a lecture — a structured dialogue where you build understanding layer by layer: Logic → Concepts → Important Details → Arbitrary Details.
+Claude prompts, you fill in the gaps.
+Sessions are tracked and saved like any other session type.

 ### 2. Tracker (This Web App)